Unveiling the Mystery: What is Sin π/6?

 Introduction: Angles and the Unit Circle

 Before we dive into the calculation of sin π/6, let's establish a foundational understanding of angles and the unit circle.
+Angles are typically measured in radians or degrees, with π radians equivalent to 180 degrees.
 The unit circle is a circle with a radius of 1 unit, centered at the origin (0,0) of a Cartesian coordinate system.
-Angles are typically measured in radians or degrees, with π radians equivalent to 180 degrees.
 The sine of an angle θ is defined as the y-coordinate of the point where the terminal side of the angle intersects the unit circle.

 In simpler terms, imagine a line starting from the origin and rotating counterclockwise.
-The angle θ represents the extent of this rotation.
+Now, the angle θ represents the extent of this rotation.
 The sine of that angle is the vertical distance of the point where the rotating line intersects the unit circle.
 This vertical distance is always between -1 and 1, since the radius of the unit circle is 1.

 Understanding π/6 Radians (30 Degrees)